Welcome to the Women Cycling Project!

 Her summaries are posted at www.womencyclingproject.info.
 Additional questions may be digested as time and APBP resources permit.
 Researchers who would like to use the data for further study may contact us.
 Of interest to Safe Routes to School professionals: respondent's offered up 12,996 written answers to questions about what their communities can do to encourage more teen girls and young girls to bicycle for transport.
 As new research comes online, we'll post it at www.WomenCyclingProject.info.

-Let's work together to increase the number of women cycling!
+Let's work together to increase the number of women and girls cycling!

 Please share what you've learned here with others in your community who are working to make it more bicycle-friendly, and more walkable.
 Thank you!